Experience-Monks/web-audio-player/README.md

 - `crossOrigin` (String) for media element sources; optional cross origin flag
 - `context` (AudioContext) an audio context to use, defaults to a new context.
 You should re-use contexts, and also consider [ios-safe-audio-context](https://github.com/Jam3/ios-safe-audio-context)
 - `element` (Audio|HTMLAudioElement) an optional element to use, defaults to creating a new one.
 Only applicable when `buffer` is false.
+- `autoResume` (Boolean) whether to resume the AudioContext during a call to `play()` if it's state is suspended; default true.
+This exists to fix a bug with Safari 9+ where the context defaults to being suspended.

 When a MediaElement is used as the source, other options will be passed to [simple-media-element](https://github.com/Jam3/simple-media-element).